Resources for Faculty and Staff

 Read more about how The Conversation is different.

 Writing for The Conversation is a great way to begin publicly communicating because you don’t have to do it alone.
 As a contributor, you work collaboratively with an editor to write an explanatory story that is interesting, timely, and authoritative.
 Your article will not be published until you have signed off on it and no matter which outlet publishes it, the article will not be altered in any way.

 See a full list of articles written and published by Middlebury faculty members.

-The Conversation always is seeking ideas for stories, reactions to current events and scholarly takes on the news.
-Learn more about pitching a story idea to the editors.
+The Conversation always is seeking ideas for stories, reactions to current events, and scholarly takes on the news.
+Faculty must first create an author account and then log in to access the pitch form.
+Learn more about pitching a story idea to the editors on their website.